akash-network/website/src/content/Docs/getting-started/quick-start-guides/akash-cli/index.md

 echo $AKASH_DSEQ $AKASH_OSEQ $AKASH_GSEQ
 ```

-## Step3:- View your Bids and choose a provider
+## STEP 3:- View your Bids and choose a provider

 After a short time, you should see bids from providers for this deployment with the following command: